Glossary

 An emission factor presented as values in kgCO₂e/k€ spent.
 These EFs are derived from averages over many products and are therefore associated with very high uncertainties.

-Specific spend-based emission factors
+chevron-rightSpecific spend-based emission factorshashtag

-A spend-based ratio created by the organisation, for example from the carbon accounting of its stakeholders (suppliers, ...).
+Spend-based ratio created by the organisation, for example from the carbon accounting of its stakeholders (suppliers, ...).

-French regulation on greenhouse gas emissions reporting (Regulatory GHG Assessment or BEGES-R)
+chevron-rightFrench regulation on greenhouse gas emissions reporting (Regulatory GHG Assessment or BEGES-R)hashtag

 🔗For more information on BEGES-R, refer to the Bibliography.

-This is a phase of Stakeholder engagement in the sense of the Bilan Carbone® :
+This is a phase of Stakeholder engagement in the sense of the Bilan Carbone®:

 Objective : Involve and enable each stakeholder to get moving and take action.

-Corporate Social Responsibility
+chevron-rightCorporate Social Responsibility (CSR)hashtag

 The objective of CSR is to promote sustainable and ethical practices within all organisations, taking into account the economic, social and environmental impacts of their activities.
-CSR practices may include ethical governance, respect for human rights, transparency, environmental impact, fair labour practices, etc.
+CSR practices can include ethical governance, respect for human rights, transparency, environmental impact, fair labour practices, etc.

-This is a phase of Stakeholder engagement in the sense of the Bilan Carbone® :
+This is a phase of Stakeholder engagement in the sense of the Bilan Carbone®:

-The main issue of reporting and communication is to enable the appropriation of results and actions by the different concerned stakeholders.
-To link global issues, local issues, the organisation’s impacts, the role of stakeholders in these impacts, the actions that follow, and the role of stakeholders in the success of these actions.
+The main purpose of reporting and communication is to enable the appropriation of results and actions by the different concerned stakeholders.
+To link global issues, local issues, the organisation's impacts, the role of stakeholders in these impacts, the actions that follow, and the role of stakeholders in the success of these actions.

 Indicator : Level of knowledge and understanding of the results (impacts and actions)

-Transition risks and opportunities
+chevron-rightTransition risks and opportunitieshashtag

 • Regulatory risks